BenHighsted/COSC345/README.md

 List of changes before Beta release:

--Create images for the text?
-Definitley for the title, maybe for other parts?
-Could actually shorten the amount of lines!!

--Fix up collision detection

--Add music.

--Make random generation with fireballs and walls actually random (currently they are the artificial random).
-(Not sure if this is nessasary at this point)

 -Change walls a bit to make it a more interesting stage.
 Thinking rather than just moving in the walls randomly, we should have a set of pre-determined stages which it randomly selects on of.

 -Fix instructions on how to set up librarys.